Monday, 20 January 2025

 Addressing misinformation while staying updated

-X’s recent updates on its Public Interest Policy over the weekend reflect the platform’s endeavour to balance the informative aspect with the potential harm certain could cause.
+X’s recent updates on its Public Interest Policy over the weekend reflect the platform’s endeavour to balance the informative aspect with the potential harm certain content could cause.
 As it develops, the situation poses challenges in filtering out content, especially when the public seeks real-time updates on the ongoing conflict.

 Moreover, the platform also took action against “newly created Hamas-affiliated accounts” to curb the dissemination of “terrorist content.”
 Nonetheless, this amendment to the ‘newsworthiness’ policy might pave the way for misinformation regarding the Israel-Hamas conflict and other issues to linger on X where it might have been previously removed.